BargeCode/Thuisweb/README.md

 ## summary

-The website for your home network. im following a tutorial on youtube called Flask Friday with john elder at codemy.com. (yes the guy looks a lot like the guy from breaking bad.)
+The website for your home network. im following a tutorial on youtube called Flask Friday with John Elder at codemy.com. (yes the guy looks a lot like the guy from breaking bad.)

 ---